DennisMitchell/sesos/README.md

 The typable way of writing Sesos programs is SASM (**s**esos **as**se**m**bly).
 Each non-empty line of SASM must contain an assembler directive or an instruction.
 Additionally, inline comments can be used by prefixing them with a `;`.

 The token(s) of each line may be indented, followed and separated by any combination of tabulators and spaces.
-The lines itself may be separated by any combination of linefeeds, carriage returns, vertical tabs and formfeeds.
+The lines themselves may be separated by any combination of linefeeds, carriage returns, vertical tabs and formfeeds.

 ### Assembler directives